 We were told that Brasov was the Niagra Falls of Romania.
 To anyone from Ontario, you know that means it's tacky but we wanted to go at least once and see it for ourselves.

+I don't know where those people went but where we were was just beautiful!
+Our hotel rooms ended up being right in the center of the walled city sitting on the edge of a huge square.
 The mountains in the backdrop were breathtaking along with the view of the oldest Gothic Church in Europe!
 We toured the town looking for the tackiness we were told about and couldn't find it.
 Just loveliness everywhere.
 Were we still in Romania?

 Everywhere we turned in this little town you find interesting and beautiful sites!
 The iron gates and courtyard were too much to resist.
 We sent the girls in a few to take their pictures.